by Texas Homesteader ~

 To use my new biodegradable weed block I just lay that flattened paper out along my planting row, plain brown side up.
 I’ll tuck edges beneath the bark mulch of the walkways, then cover the paper with the spent straw until I’m ready to put my seedlings in the soil.

-To plant I just punch a hole in the paper, place the seedling in the soil and replace the straw cover.
 All of this material will degrade over the season and can just be turned over into the soil this fall.
-Plus the earthworms love the paper, and they’re always a welcome guest in my garden!
+Plus the earthworms love the paper.
+So anything I can do to attract them is a plus.
+Especially when it’s FREE!

 Biodegradable Weed Block Benefits

-- Less weeding time required because the soil is covered
+• Less weeding time required because the soil is covered.

-- Conserves moisture in the soil
+• Conserves moisture in the soil for garden plants.

-- Earthworms love paper!
+• Earthworms love paper!

-- Biodegradable and deteriorates naturally by end of the season
+• Biodegradable and deteriorates naturally by end of the season.

-- A natural alternative to plastic weed block material
+• A natural alternative to plastic weed block material.

-- No weed-killer chemicals necessary
+• No weed-killer chemicals necessary.

 ~TxH~